natomendes/fun-survey-plus/requirements/save-survey-result.md

 2. ❌ Returns error **403** if user is not valid.
 3. ✅ Returns error **403** if param survey_id is invalid.
 4. ✅ Returns error **403** if answer sent by the client is invalid.
-5. ❌ Returns error **500** if something goes wrong while creating the survey result.
+5. ✅ Returns error **500** if something goes wrong while creating/updating the survey result.
-6. ❌ Returns error **500** if something goes wrong while trying to update the survey result.
-7. ✅ Returns error **500** if something goes wrong while loading the survey result.
+6. ✅ Returns error **500** if something goes wrong while loading the survey result.